 TGme Editor: Please change the clause as shown below.

-A group addressed frame (including a Beacon frame) transmitted in an HE SU PPDU shall be sent as an S-MPDU (see Table 9-534), except for group addressed Data frames, which are not required to be sent as an S-MPDU but are required to follow the rules in 10.12.4 (A-MPDU aggregation of group addressed Data frames).
+(#2356) A HE Beacon and group addressed frame transmitted in an HE SU PPDU shall be sent as an S-MPDU (see Table 9-534), except for group addressed Data frames, which are not required to be sent as an S-MPDU but are required to follow the rules in 10.12.4 (A-MPDU aggregation of group addressed Data frames).